zonneplan/KiBot/README.md

 Notes:
 - When installing from the Debian repo you don't need to worry about dependencies, just pay attention to *recommended* and *suggested* packages.
 - When installing using `pip` the dependencies marked as **PyPi dependency** will be automatically installed.
+- The dependencies marked with **Auto-download** can be downloaded on-demand by KiBot.
+  Note this is experimental and is mostly oriented to 64 bits Linux systems.
 - The `kibot-check` tool can help you to know which dependencies are missing.
 - Note that on some systems (i.e. Debian) ImageMagick disables PDF manipulation in its `policy.xml` file.
   Comment or remove lines like this: `<policy domain="coder" rights="none" pattern="PDF" />` (On Debian: `/etc/ImageMagick-6/policy.xml`)